Frequently Asked Questions

 Following are several Frequently Asked Questions:

-1. Corporate Services Department - Clerks FAQ's
+1. Council and Legislative Services Department - Clerks FAQ's

 1a.
-Corporate Services – Planning Division FAQ's
+Council and Legislative Services – Planning Division FAQ's

 2. Fire and Emergency Services FAQ's

 3. Waste Management FAQ's